mahbubsumon085/flaky-test-parser-tools/README.md

   A patch file used to generate the flaky version with additional code changes from the `Flaky` folder.

 - **`Flakym2`**:
-  A directory used to store the `.m2` repository for Maven dependencies during test execution.
+  A directory used to store the `.m2` repository for maven dependencies during test execution.
 This ensures that the containerized environment can access required dependencies efficiently without re-downloading them for each run.

 - **`Fixedm2`**:
-  A directory used to store the `.m2` repository for Maven dependencies specific to the fixed version.
+  A directory used to store the `.m2` repository for maven dependencies specific to the fixed version.
 If the dependencies for the fixed version are the same as those in `Flakym2`, this directory will not be present in the data directory, as `Flakym2` can handle Maven execution requirements.

 ## Output
 After executing the script, the following outputs will be generated and stored as the `result` directory inside the corresponding `data` folder on the host machine.
 The results are organized into subdirectories based on the version codes: `Flaky`, `FlakyCodeChange`, `Fixed`, `FixedPassingOrder`, `FlakyPassingOrder`, and `FixedCodeChange`.